Mamadi Sangare

-Mamadi Sangare (Мамаді Сангаре; born 4 December 1982) is a retired Guinean-Ukrainian footballer who played as a defender.
-Sangaré last played for FC Avanhard Kramatorsk.
+Mamadi Sangare (Мамаді Сангаре; born 4 December 1982) is a Guinean former footballer who played as a defender.
+Sangaré last played for Avanhard Kramatorsk.
 He is better known for playing in CSKA Kyiv and being the first one outside the post Soviet territory to accept the Ukrainian citizenship.

 Career

 Born in Conakry, Sangaré began in his homeland Guinea with AS Kaloum Star and signed 2001 with the Premier-Liha club FC Arsenal Kyiv at that time known as CSKA Kyiv (until December 2001).
 Sangare, however, at first was placed to play for the Army's second team playing in the Persha Liha.
 Upon the reorganization of CSKA in December 2001 he stayed with the Army club playing in the second division rather than the newly created city's club of Arsenal.

 The first game in Ukraine he played on 9 April 2001 in Mykolaiv against the local team playing in the First League.
 The Armymen lost it 0:2.
 However, in his next participation a week later CSKA-2 (as it was known then) won, while playing away against the Dnipro's second team 1:0.
 In his first season Sangare played total of 11 games in the first league as well as one game for another club from Borodyanka Systema-Borex playing in the Druha Liha.

 He played for five years (until the end of 2005) in FC CSKA Kyiv a total of 113 league games scoring 7 goals.
 In 2001–02 season Sangaré also played couple more games on loan with the Druha Liha club Systema-Borex scoring a winning goal against FC Dniester Ovidiopol.
 In those first five years he also participated in the Ukrainian Cup competitions earning five caps for CSKA Kyiv in August 2003 and 2004.
 Beside playing on the professional level Sangaré also participated in the Kyiv Oblast championship playing for FC Hran Buzova, for which he participated in the national amateur competitions as well.

 Seeing that CSKA will not make to the Vyscha Liha, in the fall of 2006 he signed with Moldovan FC Nistru Otaci that played in the Divizia Naţională.